maksuco/helpers/README.md

 # Links

-Check if a domain doesn't have the http and add it, and other links, domains helpers
+Check if a domain doesn't have the http and adds it, and other links, domains helpers

 ```php